martinprobson/vagrant-hadoop-hive-spark/README.md

 Spark in particular needs quite a bit of memory to run - to work around this a `swapspace` daemon is also configured and started that uses normal disk to dynamically allocate swapspace when memory is low.

-# VIM

-A nicer version of vim is also installed, use :PluginInstall to install the plugins from within vim itself.

 # More advanced setup